 Key Findings

-7 of 8 scenarios favor STAY — exit tax creates a $238M–$71B barrier that takes 2–15 years to break even.
+7 of 8 scenarios favor STAY — the one-time exit tax creates a $238M–$238B barrier that takes ~2–15 years of offshore savings to break even.

 The "Civilization Premium" works: US capital markets, courts, infrastructure, and talent are worth more than the tax differential in 7 of 8 cases.